Processed Food And Diabetes

 Processed food refers to any food that has been altered from its natural state through various mechanical or chemical processes.
 This includes foods that have been canned, frozen, packaged, or have undergone cooking processes.
 Common examples of processed food include canned soups, packaged snacks, frozen dinners, and sugary drinks.

-See also Whole Food Plant Based Diet And Diabetes
+See also Food Do's And Don'ts For Diabetes

 Effect of processed food on blood sugar levels